- Filing a Complaint

 The complaint summary should include the reason for the complaint with as much detail as possible.
 Emphasis is placed on providing necessary factual information rather than conclusions.
-Supplemental information such as copies of any documentary evidence, letters, bills or forms received from the veterinarian or veterinary facility, and witnesses statements are very helpful in making a determination and can be attached to your complaint summary.
-If you have a witness or witnesses, you will need to obtain signed statements from them and either include those statements when you submit your complaint, or no later than 30 days after receiving notification from the VMB that your complaint was received.
-A Witness Information Form is included with the complaint form.
+Supplemental information such as copies of any documentary evidence, letters, invoices, forms, and medical records received from the veterinarian or veterinary facility, and witness statements are very helpful in making a determination and can be attached to your online complaint.
+If you have a witness or witnesses, you will need to obtain signed statements from them and either include those statements when you submit your complaint or no later than 30 days after receiving notification from the VMB that your complaint was received.

 Who Can or Should File a Complaint

-Anyone who witnesses or believes that a licensed veterinarian or unlicensed person's behavior or activities may cause harm (or the potential for harm) to animal patients or may be illegal, can file a complaint.
+Anyone who witnesses or believes that a licensed veterinarian, registered veterinary technician or unlicensed person's behavior or activities may cause harm (or the potential for harm) to animal patients or may be illegal, can file a complaint.
 The most effective complaints contain, firsthand, verifiable information.
-While anonymous complaints will be reviewed, they may be impossible to pursue unless they contain documented evidence to support the allegations.
+While anonymous complaints will be reviewed, they may be challenging to pursue unless they contain documented evidence to support the allegations.

 The Complaint Review Process

 The VMB receives hundreds of complaints each year regarding the conduct of veterinarians, registered veterinary technicians, unlicensed persons, or conditions of a veterinary facility.
 The initial complaint review determines whether the VMB has jurisdiction.
 The VMB's authority to investigate is limited to administrative violations of the California Veterinary Practice Act, including, negligence, incompetence, fraud, deception, unprofessional conduct, and sanitary condition of a facility.
+The Board is required by law to prioritize its complaint review process.
+California Business and Professions Code, Section § 4875.1 outlines the priorities that the Board is required to adhere to when reviewing complaints.
+In accordance with the mandated priorities and as part of the initial complaint review process, there is an initial triage process whereby the analyst evaluates the allegations and determines whether or not the Board has jurisdiction.
 If the initial review reveals that the complaint is regarding a fee dispute or collection methods, the complaint is closed.
 Consumers are notified that the VMB has no jurisdiction and are provided with information outlining the procedures for a small claims court action.

 Additional Investigation of Complaints

-If a formal investigation is indicated, the complaint is forwarded to the DOI.
-The investigator will obtain sworn statements from all parties that include complaint details and answer specific questions regarding the complaint.
+If a case is referred for formal investigation the complaint is forwarded to the DOI.
+The investigator will obtain sworn statements that include complaint details and answer specific questions regarding the complaint.
 To ensure that the success of the investigation is not jeopardized in any way, the details of the investigation remain confidential and are not public record.